rwxrob/notes/Cycling/Performance adventure cycling kit.md

 In North Carolina morning dew and condensation are _major_ considerations.
 A bivy really isn't an option at all if you want any level of comfort in the morning.
 When it rains, it _really_ rains so having a tent that is _actually_ waterproof and windproof is a must.

 > [!Forget the sleeping bag]
 > If you have a good tent, you really don't need a sleeping bag.
 Soldiers rarely use them.
 Sleep in your cold weather kit instead.
 This way you have your cold weather gear in case you misjudged the weather _and_ you are carrying less gear.
 In fact, you can actually ride while wearing it when absolutely needed.
 Try that with a sleeping bag.
+Plus, nothing is more cozy when the evening chill hits after a sweaty, all-out ride than putting on the down parka and pants.
+Plus, you can use the long length of the parka to change into other shorts without showing everything you have to everone.
+Others use a poncho or "river skirt" but that is a one-function thing that just takes up space.
 ## Cook

 - Coffee kit